 Another year, another RPG.
 I clearly have a soft spot here.
 Human Revolution was a prequel to the “once you mention it someone will install it” Deus Ex, frequently voted one of the top PC games of all time.
 Huge shoes to fill but for Eidos Montreal’s debut game they certainly hit the mark.

 There are many qualities necessary for a game to qualify as one well-worth playing or a heralded ‘must-have’: its graphics, plot, music, not forgetting the all-important gameplay.
-A good game can do one of these partially well, a great game should arguably do this and more, potentially excelling or doing that which few others have.
-But is this enough for a game to be worthy of the Game of the Year title?
-To review and critique a game is always going to be subjective and contentious at the best of […]
+A good game can do one of these partially well, a great game should arguably do this and more, potentially excelling or doing that which few others have.… Continue reading My Game of the Year: Sonic Generations

 With all of the high profile titles that released throughout this year, and 2011 coming to a close, it’s easy to forget that Dead Space 2 came out in January.
-The astounding volume of games has made it feel like ages since players stepped into the boots of Isaac Clarke, so conversations often turn to the vast nature of Skyrim, or the sheer insanity presented in Saints Row: The Third.
-While most of them are fantastic creations that deserve acclaim and attention, I feel it’s important to take a trip […]
+The astounding volume of games has made it feel like ages since players stepped into the boots of Isaac Clarke, so conversations often turn to… Continue reading My Game of the Year: Dead Space 2

 As the year now draws to a close, I’m forced (through the use of whips and canes) to choose my Game of the Year.
 After much thought and the sacrifice of two hens to the gods of decision-making, I can think of no better game to receive my nomination than The Witcher 2.